fabricioricard/bigfootwebminer/docs/wallet_account_recovery.md

 Now that these are out of the way, you can create a new wallet:

 ```
-pktwallet --create
+bigchainwallet --create
 ```

-After you have followed all of the steps, you then launch the pktwallet daemon:
+After you have followed all of the steps, you then launch the bigchainwallet daemon:

 ```
-pktwallet -u x -P x
+bigchainwallet -u x -P x
 ```

 Now that the daemon is launched, you need to *import* the private keys which you exported earlier: